somia20/somia20/README.md

 - 🔭 I’m currently working on LLMs
--  📫 How to reach me: unibicsomia20@gmail.com
+- 📫 How to reach me : unibicsomia20@gmail.com
+- 👨‍💻 My Portfolio :